Proximal Risk for Suicidality among Adolescents at High-Risk for Suicide

 Dr. Lauren Bylsma (Department of Psychiatry, University of Pittsburgh)

-Dr. Sophia Choukas-Bradley (Department of Psychological Sciences, University of Delaware)
+Dr. Sophia Choukas-Bradley (Department of Psychological Sciences, University of Pittsburgh)

 Dr. Tina Goldstein (Department of Psychiatry, University of Pittsburgh)